makerdao/lockstake/README.md

 ## 1. LockstakeEngine

 The LockstakeEngine is the main contract in the set of contracts that implement and support the LSE.
-On a high level, it supports locking MKR in the contract, and using it to:
+On a high level, it supports locking SKY in the contract, and using it to:
 * Vote through a delegate contract.
 * Farm USDS or SDAO tokens.
 * Borrow USDS through a vault.

-When withdrawing back the MKR the user has to pay an exit fee.
+When withdrawing back the SKY the user has to pay an exit fee.

-There is also support for locking and freeing SKY instead of MKR.

 **System Attributes:**

 * A single user address can open multiple positions (each denoted as `urn`).
 * Each `urn` relates to zero or one chosen delegate contract, zero or one chosen farm, and one vault.
-* MKR cannot be moved outside of an `urn` or between `urn`s without paying the exit fee.
+* SKY cannot be moved outside of an `urn` or between `urn`s without paying the exit fee.
-* At any time the `urn`'s entire locked MKR amount is either staked or not, and is either delegated or not.
+* At any time the `urn`'s entire locked SKY amount is either staked or not, and is either delegated or not.
 * Staking rewards are not part of the collateral, and are still claimable after freeing from the engine, changing a farm or being liquidated.
-* The entire locked MKR amount is also credited as collateral for the user.
+* The entire locked SKY amount is also credited as collateral for the user.
 However, the user itself decides if and how much USDS to borrow, and should be aware of liquidation risk.
 * A user can delegate control of an `urn` that it controls to another EOA/contract.
 This is helpful for supporting manager-type contracts that can be built on top of the engine.
-* Once a vault goes into liquidation, its MKR is undelegated and unstaked.
+* Once a vault goes into liquidation, its SKY is undelegated and unstaked.
 It and can only be re-delegated or re-staked once there are no more auctions for it.

 **User Functions:**

 * `open(uint256 index)` - Create a new `urn` for the sender.
 The `index` parameter specifies how many `urn`s have been created so far by the user (should be 0 for the first call).
 It is used to avoid race conditions.
 * `hope(address owner, uint256 index, address usr)` - Allow `usr` to also manage the `owner-index` `urn`.
 * `nope(address owner, uint256 index, address usr)` - Disallow `usr` from managing the `owner-index` `urn`.
-* `lock(address owner, uint256 index, uint256 wad, uint16 ref)` - Deposit `wad` amount of MKR into the `owner-index` `urn`.
-This also delegates the MKR to the chosen delegate (if such exists) and stakes it to the chosen farm (if such exists) using the `ref` code.
+* `lock(address owner, uint256 index, uint256 wad, uint16 ref)` - Deposit `wad` amount of SKY into the `owner-index` `urn`.
+This also delegates the SKY to the chosen delegate (if such exists) and stakes it to the chosen farm (if such exists) using the `ref` code.
-* `lockSky(address owner, uint256 index, uint256 skyWad, uint16 ref)` - Deposit `skyWad` amount of SKY.
-The SKY is first converted to MKR, which then gets deposited into the `owner-index` `urn`.
-This also delegates the MKR to the chosen delegate (if such exists) and stakes it to the chosen farm (if such exists) using the `ref` code.
-* `free(address owner, uint256 index, address to, uint256 wad)` - Withdraw `wad` amount of MKR from the `owner-index` `urn` to the `to` address (which will receive it minus the exit fee).
-This will undelegate the requested amount of MKR (if a delegate was chosen) and unstake it (if a farm was chosen).
+* `free(address owner, uint256 index, address to, uint256 wad)` - Withdraw `wad` amount of SKY from the `owner-index` `urn` to the `to` address (which will receive it minus the exit fee).
+This will undelegate the requested amount of SKY (if a delegate was chosen) and unstake it (if a farm was chosen).
 It will require the user to pay down debt beforehand if needed.
-* `freeSky(address owner, uint256 index, address to, uint256 skyWad)` - Withdraw `skyWad - skyWad % mkrSkyRate` amount of SKY to the `to` address.
-In practice, a proportional amount of MKR is first freed from the `owner-index` `urn` (minus the exit fee), then gets converted to SKY and sent out.
-This will undelegate the MKR (if a delegate was chosen) and unstake it (if a farm was chosen).
+* `freeNoFee(address owner, uint256 index, address to, uint256 wad)` - Withdraw `wad` amount of SKY from the `owner-index` `urn` to the `to` address without paying any fee.
+This will undelegate the requested amount of SKY (if a delegate was chosen) and unstake it (if a farm was chosen).
 It will require the user to pay down debt beforehand if needed.
-Note that freeing SKY is possible even if the position was previously entered via regular locking (using MKR), and vice-vera.
-* `freeNoFee(address owner, uint256 index, address to, uint256 wad)` - Withdraw `wad` amount of MKR from the `owner-index` `urn` to the `to` address without paying any fee.
-This will undelegate the requested amount of MKR (if a delegate was chosen) and unstake it (if a farm was chosen).
-It will require the user to pay down debt beforehand if needed.
 This function can only be called by an address which was both authorized on the contract by governance and for which the urn owner has called `hope`.
 It is useful for implementing a migration contract that will move the funds to another engine contract (if ever needed).
-* `selectVoteDelegate(address owner, uint256 index, address voteDelegate)` - Choose which delegate contract to delegate the `owner-index` `urn`'s entire MKR amount to.
-In case it is `address(0)` the MKR will stay (or become) undelegated.
+* `selectVoteDelegate(address owner, uint256 index, address voteDelegate)` - Choose which delegate contract to delegate the `owner-index` `urn`'s entire SKY amount to.
+In case it is `address(0)` the SKY will stay (or become) undelegated.
-* `selectFarm(address owner, uint256 index, address farm, uint16 ref)` - Select which farm (from the whitelisted ones) to stake the `owner-index` `urn`'s MKR to (along with the `ref` code).
-In case it is `address(0)` the MKR will stay (or become) unstaked.
+* `selectFarm(address owner, uint256 index, address farm, uint16 ref)` - Select which farm (from the whitelisted ones) to stake the `owner-index` `urn`'s SKY to (along with the `ref` code).
+In case it is `address(0)` the SKY will stay (or become) unstaked.
-* `draw(address owner, uint256 index, address to, uint256 wad)` - Generate `wad` amount of USDS using the `owner-index` `urn`’s MKR as collateral and send it to the `to` address.
+* `draw(address owner, uint256 index, address to, uint256 wad)` - Generate `wad` amount of USDS using the `owner-index` `urn`’s SKY as collateral and send it to the `to` address.
-* `wipe(address owner, uint256 index, uint256 wad)` - Repay `wad` amount of USDS backed by the `owner-index` `urn`’s MKR.
+* `wipe(address owner, uint256 index, uint256 wad)` - Repay `wad` amount of USDS backed by the `owner-index` `urn`’s SKY.
 * `wipeAll(address owner, uint256 index)` - Repay the amount of USDS that is needed to wipe the `owner-index` `urn`’s entire debt.
 * `getReward(address owner, uint256 index, address farm, address to)` - Claim the reward generated from a farm on behalf of the `owner-index` `urn` and send it to the specified `to` address.
 * `multicall(bytes[] calldata data)` - Batch multiple methods in a single call to the contract.